kyma-project/istio/docs/user/04-10-503-no-access.md

 ## Cause

 This behavior might be caused by a configuration error in Istio Ingress Gateway.
-As the result, the endpoint you call is not exposed.
+As a result, the endpoint you call is not exposed.

 ## Remedy